bryanbuiles/Algorithms/README.md

 # Algorithms

-This is a repository for personal training in algorithms and data structures
+This is a repository where algorithms of different types are solved, including the use of some data structures.

+The algorithms are solved in python or go

-## Algorithms and data structures
+## Algorithms and data structures used

-- arrays
+- Arrays
-- gredy algorithms
+- Gredy algorithms
-- hash tables
+- Hash tables
-- sorting and searching algorithms
+- Sorting and searching algorithms
 - String manipulation